Take-a-knee protests drop dramatically after fan backlash

 There was a lot more standing and a lot less kneeling at Sunday’s NFL games in what could be viewed as a victory for team unity or President Trump, depending on your perspective.

-About 40 players — 30 of those from the San Francisco 49ers — took knees during the national anthem during Sunday’s slate of afternoon NFL games, far below the estimated 200 who knelt or sat last weekend in a show of protest during “The Star-Spangled Banner.”
+About 50 players — 30 of those from the San Francisco 49ers — took knees during the national anthem on Sunday, far below the estimated 200 who knelt or sat last weekend in a show of protest during “The Star-Spangled Banner.”

-The vast majority of NFL players stood at attention — in some cases linking arms with teammates and coaches — as the anthem was played.
+The vast majority of players stood — in some cases locking arms with teammates and coaches — as the anthem was played.
 Several teams knelt in unison before the anthem was played, then stood.

-The dramatic drop-off came after a backlash that saw some fans burn jerseys and vow to stop watching games in reaction to last weekend’s protests, which spiked after Mr. Trump suggested at a Sept.
+The drop-off came after a backlash that saw some fans burn jerseys and vowed to stop watching games in reaction to last weekend’s protests, which spiked after Mr. Trump suggested at a Sept.
 23 rally that team owners should fire players who refuse to stand.

 Some players found other ways to protest: About 15 raised their fists either during the anthem or afterward, while Oakland Raiders running back Marshawn Lynch wore a T-shirt before the game saying, “Everybody-vs-Trump,” then sat on the bench as the anthem played.